 Allergens & Irritants

 Eczema can also be caused by contact with allergens and irritants in the environment e.g. chemicals in the home or workplace, exposure to dust mites, pollens, pets, or even strong soaps and laundry detergents!
-Start by noting where on the body it appears (e.g. hands) and considering what you are touching throughout the day (e.g. strong dishwashing liquid, sanitizers, soaps, etc.).
-When practical, swap any strong or chemical laden products for a gentler, more natural alternative, for example a natural alcohol-based hand sanitizer or Eco Store body & home products.
+Start by noting where on the body it appears (e.g. hands) and considering what you are touching throughout the day (e.g. strong dishwashing liquid, sanitisers, soaps, etc.).
+When practical, swap any strong or chemical-laden products for a gentler, more natural alternative, for example, a natural alcohol-based hand sanitiser or Eco Store body & home products.

-Pop in store to speak to one of our qualified Naturopaths, or book a consultation, if you'd like more support with eczema or similar skin conditions!
+If you'd like more support with eczema or similar skin conditions, pop in store to speak to one of our qualified Naturopaths, or book a consultation.